TioSatrio100/classification-of-fresh-and-non-fresh-fish-images/README.md

-# classification-of-fresh-and-non-fresh-fish-images
+# Classification Of Fresh And Non-Fresh Fish Images Using Tensorflow
-Classifying fresh and non-fresh fish images using TensorFlow so that fish distribution from producers and consumers can be well maintained and helps increase fish sales productivity
+Based on data from the Ministry of Maritime Affairs and Fisheries (KKP), the figure for fish consumption in Indonesia is 56.48 kilograms (kg) per capita in 2022.
+This number has increased by 2.39% compared to 2021 which was 55.16 kg/capita, Indonesia is a big player in fish industry and consumption, therefore technology is needed to find out whether the fish supplied to the market is still fresh or not.
+From this problem I created this classification project so that fish distribution from producers and consumers can be well maintained and helps increase fish sales productivity